-The Maine Law Review hosts an annual symposium on a topic selected by the editors of the journal.
+The Maine Law Review often hosts symposiums on topics selected by the editors of the journal.

 The most recent symposium Connecting Law and Legislature: The Legacy of Ed Muskie, took place on Saturday, November 15, 2014.
 It was part of a day-long “Centennial Celebration” of Edmund S. Muskie on the 100th anniversary of his birth.
 The series of events was co-sponsored by the Muskie School of Public Service at the University of Southern Maine, the University of Maine School of Law, Southern Maine Community College, and the Muskie Archives at Bates College.

 The symposium brought together former colleagues of Ed Muskie with contemporary scholars and leaders of the bench and bar.
 They discussed the enormous impact of Muskie’s public service and its continued relevance today.
 The symposium consisted of three panel discussions: